DMV Point System in Florida

 Another way to lose your privilege to drive is to incur too many "violation points" on your license within a certain amount of time.
 Many common traffic infractions have a point value assigned to them, and a running tally is kept whenever you are ticketed.
-Points remain against your driver's license for different time periods depending on the seriousness of the violation.
+Points will remain against your driver's license for different time periods depending on the seriousness of the violation.

-The following infractions will result in six points against your license:
+These are some infractions that will result in points against your license and their point values:

-- Leaving the scene of an accident with damage of at least $50
+- Leaving the scene of an accident with damage of at least $50: 6 points

-- Attempting to pass a school bus that has stopped
+- Attempting to pass a school bus that has stopped: 4 points

-- Exceeding the posted speed limit by 16 mph or more
+- Exceeding the posted speed limit by 15 MPH or more: 4 points

-- Exceeding the posted speed limit by 15 mph or less
+- Exceeding the posted speed limit by 15 MPH or less: 3 points

-- All other moving violations not previously mentioned
+- All other moving violations not previously mentioned: 3 points

 Your license may be suspended if you incur the following points:

-- 24 points within a 36-month period―one-year suspension
+- 24 points within a period of 36 months― suspension of 1 year.

-If you're a minor (under age 18), the law is even more strict; if you accrue just six points in a 12-month period, your license will be limited to "business purposes only" for one whole year.
-Earning more than six points in that same time period will result in an 90-day extension of your license limitations.
+If you're a minor (under 18 years old), the law is even more strict; if you accrue just 6 points in a period of 12 months, your license will be limited to "business purposes only" for 1 year.
+Earning any more points while your license is restricted, will result in an extension of 90 days per point of your license restriction.